Emma E. Booker Elementary School

-Emma E. Booker Elementary School is a public elementary school in Sarasota, Florida, which opened in the fall of 1989.
+Emma E. Booker Elementary School is a public elementary school in Sarasota, Florida, United States, which opened in the fall of 1989.
 It is one of the Booker Schools, with a middle and high school of the same name nearby.
 It is a part of Sarasota County Schools.

-The school is best known as the school where United States President George W. Bush was visiting on September 11, 2001, when he learned of the terrorist attacks that were unfolding that day.
-These events caused the school to receive national attention.
+The school is best known for the visit of George W. Bush during the September 11 attacks.